Sliver building

-A sliver building is a tall building constructed on a lot with a narrow frontage, more specifically in New York City, 45 ft or less that is taller than other buildings on the same street.
-Since the mid-1980s, one of the most remarkable advances in tall building design has been their construction to unprecedented slenderness ratios, allowing buildings on narrow lots to be built taller.
+A sliver building is a tall building constructed on a lot with a narrow frontage, more specifically in New York City, 45 ft or less that is taller than neighboring buildings.
+Since the mid-1980s, one major advance in tall building design has been the increase in slenderness ratios, allowing buildings on narrow lots to be built taller.

 History

 In the early 1980s, there was a high demand in luxury housing market in New York City, but there was a lack of available large lot sizes in high density residential zoning districts.
-This resulted in towers that were built on small lots but were four to five times taller than neighboring townhouses.
-At the time, there were height limits specified in the 1961 Zoning Resolution through the floor area ratio (FAR) formula.
-However, the resolution also allowed transferable development rights for developers to buy air rights—unused FAR which is empty space above roofs permitted to be expanded upward whose owners do not wish to heighten their buildings—of adjacent buildings to consolidate into a higher FAR in one tall tower.
+This led to towers on small lots, four to five times taller than nearby townhouses.
+At the time, there were height limits were set by the floor‑area ratio (FAR) under the 1961 Zoning Resolution.
+However, the resolution also allowed transferable development rights for developers to buy adjacent buildings' air rights—unused FAR available at each building site—to consolidate into a higher FAR in one tall tower.
 This allowed developers to build much taller buildings than their neighboring buildings.

-In 1983, residents in those districts voiced their concerns on a proliferation of tall buildings that were built on narrow lots towering other buildings as they were out of character of the neighborhoods.
+In 1983, residents in those districts voiced their concerns on a proliferation of tall buildings on narrow lots towering over neighboring buildings.
 A few developments including a 19-story building on a lot of 40 ft frontage and a 32-story building with 18 ft width were used as examples of buildings that would negatively impact the neighborhoods.
 They called them as "sliver" buildings.
 At that time, there were 477 more potential sites for such developments.
-On March 3, 1983, the now defunct New York City Board of Estimate banned sliver buildings from many residential zoning districts.
+On March 3, 1983, the New York City Board of Estimate banned sliver buildings from many residential zoning districts.

 The "sliver law" limits the heights of buildings on the lots with frontage of 45 ft or less not to exceed the width of the streets or 100 ft whichever is less with an exception that if the heights of existing adjacent buildings are higher than that limit, the new building can reach the height of the tallest adjacent buildings.